technomancy/grenchman/README.md

 performance for boot speed.
 With Grenchman you have long-running nREPL processes which start rarely, so you should disable this by putting `:jvm-opts []` in your `:user` profile.

-If you get no output from `grench lein ...` but your Leiningen process emits an `java.io.FileNotFoundException: project.clj` error message, this might mean your version of Leiningen is too old; you need at least 2.3.3.

 Tasks for all projects will share the same Leiningen instance, so projects with have conflicting plugins or hooks may behave unpredictably.